the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Tweak - Add canonical tag to the head of all calendar views.
+* Tweak - Add canonical tag to the head of all calendar views to prevent Google and other search engines from indexing URLs with custom URL parameters.
 [TEC-4538]

 = [6.0.6] 2022-12-14 =